What Are FHA Lender Overlays And What Are Typical Overlays

 - Credit tradelines are credit accounts that report to the three credit bureaus with at least a 12 month on time credit payment history

-- Some mortgage lenders require credit tradelines that have been seasoned 24 months and no late payments in the past 24 months
+- Some lenders require credit tradelines that have been seasoned 24 months and no late payments in the past 24 months

 Typical FHA Lender Overlays